Published on August 26th, 2021 | by Ruben0

 Orleans y Borbón is a small-scale project with a royal heritage, housed in a beautiful palace in Sanlúcar

-Los Infantes Orleans Borbón is situated in the very heart of Sanlúcar de Barrameda, in a beautiful Mudéjar style palace at the border of the Barrio Bajo, where the streets start going up towards the Barrio Alto.
+Los Infantes Orleans Borbón is situated in the very heart of Sanlúcar de Barrameda.
+It houses in a beautiful Mudéjar style palace at the border of the Barrio Bajo, where streets go upwards towards the Barrio Alto.
 It is there that the Duke of Montpensier Antoine d’Orléans, the youngest son of the French kind Louis-Philippe, built his summer palace after having to flee France and falling in love with Sanlúcar in 1849.

-While creating his court in the San Telmo palace in Seville, the Duke started a number of business ventures in the province of Cádiz, including cultivating vineyards in Sanlúcar, in his Torre Breba estate (originally a 220 ha sporting domain with polo and jockey clubs).
+While creating his court in the San Telmo palace in Seville, the Duke started a number of business ventures in the province of Cádiz.
+This included cultivating vineyards in Sanlúcar, in his Torre Breba estate (originally a 220 ha sporting domain with polo clubs).
 The family also managed the lands that once held the botanical garden of Sanlúcar.
 Their residence in Sanlúcar is one of the most representative landmarks of the splendor of the city in the 19th century.

 Production has always been very limited, focusing on high quality.
 The wines were essentially intended for the private consumption of the family, with some marketed by Barbadillo in the late 20th century.
 In recent times the family took full control of marketing again, and the brand became slightly better known through a bottling of Manzanilla Fina by CVA (Compañia de Vinos del Atlántico, distributed through Olé & Obrigado – see Bodegas Poniente).